moremoban/moban/tutorial/level-1-jinja2-cli/README.rst

 Level 1 Jinja2 on command line
 ================================================================================

-`moban` takes a data file in yaml and a template file in jinja2 format.
-And its output file by default is `moban.output`.
+`moban` reads data in yaml format, renders a template file in jinja2 format and outputs it to `moban.output`.
+By default, it looks for `data.yml` as its data file

 Evaluation
 --------------------------------------------------------------------------------

-Here is the command to launch it:
+If you have checked out `level files <https://github.com/chfw/moban/tree/master/tutorial/level-1-jinja2-cli>`_, here are different commands to evaluate it:

 .. code-block:: bash